*Frank Valenti - President

 Cristina Holmes - Assistant to the President

-The purpose of the Carroll County Veterans Independence Project is to provide services to the approximately 13,000 veterans living in Carroll County and nearby communities.
+The mission of the Carroll County Veterans Independence Project (CCVIP) is to provide services to the approximately 10,000 veterans and family members living in Carroll County and nearby communities.

 If interested in making a donation go to the Donations Page.
 If you are interested in volunteering or becoming involved drop us a email with the details on how you want to help.
 You can also call the number below and someone will follow up with you.